Waste Reduction Efforts

 Peach Festival Zero Waste Event

 Diversion Achieved: 90% diversion rate

 With over 20,000 attendees, the City is able to achieve a 90% diversion rate by having volunteers staff the 12 Zero Waste stations located throughout the festival.

 With over 3,500 attendees, the City is able to achieve a 98% diversion rate by having volunteers staff the Zero Waste stations located throughout the festival.

-In addition to the two annual Lafayette events, WRAC implemented recycling stations at the Wine Festival (2006 & 2007) and Celebrate Lafayette (2006 – 2010) allowing participants to reduce waste and capture recyclables.
+In addition to the two annual Lafayette events, WRAC implemented recycling stations at the Wine Festival (2006 & 2007), Celebrate Lafayette (2006 – 2010), and Art Night Out (2018 - 2019 - with composting stations as well) allowing participants to reduce waste and capture recyclables and compost.